Markismus/PocketBookDic/README.md

 # PocketBookDic
 Script that originated to convert dictionaries to pocketbook dictionary dic-format.
 However, since I moved away from Pocketbook devices, I am more focussed on converting to the intermediary xdxf-format and Stardict-format.
 Both formats are easily converted with other tools to custom formats.
-This script only incorporates the Pocketbook dic-format.
+Only this script incorporates the Pocketbook dic-format.
 For other formats I can recommend pyGlossary.

 **pocketbookdic.pl** \
 Script to convert from csv-, Stardict dict-, Stardict dictdz-, Textual Stardict xml-, mobi- (via html- with KindleUnpack) and xdxf-format to pocketbook dic-, Stardict dict/idx/ifo-, xdxf- and Stardict xml-format.
 (The csv-file should be comma separated or the delimiter should be given at the command line.) \
 The conversion to Pocketbook dic-format needs files that can be found in the repository [LanguageFilesPocketbookConverter](https://github.com/Markismus/LanguageFilesPocketbookConverter).
 Currently starting to convert epub-dictionaries and rawml-files.
 (Rawml-files are unpacked mobi-files that KindleUnpack can't process further.) \

-**Usage** \
-perl pocketbookdic.pl <path-to-dictionary-and-filename> <language-directory> <cvs delimiter>
-All command line variables are optional.
-However, you can't specify the next one without the previous one.\
-E.g. perl pocketbookdic.pl dict/myDictionary.cvs eng "|--|"
-E.g. perl pocketbookdic.pl dict/myDictionary.ifo

 _Dependencies:_
 - Perl - It's a Perl script: Install Perl to run it!